Family tormented by brother's mystery disappearance from Staten Island home

 When Rafael was 16, he served as a groomsman at his sister Celeste’s wedding — and was happy to dance with a pretty bridesmaid.

-“We were happy to be together,” Celeste Escobar Pinera said.
+“We were happy to be together,” Celeste Escobar Piñero said.
 “We loved him so much.”

 But as Rafael approached the age of 18 — an age when he was supposed to be gearing up to leave the home — his mental health worsened.
 Once again, he was admitted to psychiatric hospitals.